Pench Tiger Reserve: Famous tigers

 One of the tigresses in the reserve, Badi Mada or Barimada ('Big Mother'), became well known for giving birth to 29 cubs over 17 years.

 Collarwali, a daughter of Badi Mada, starred with her mother in the BBC Wildlife Special Tiger: Spy in the Jungle, which popularised the reserve.
 She became one of India's best known tigers, giving birth to 26 cubs in 7 litters As of April 2017 and 29 cubs in 8 litters by her death in January 2022 at the age of 16.
 Born in 2005 and initially dubbed T-15, she acquired the name Collarwali ('The One With a Collar') after being the first tigress in the park fitted with a radio collar, in 2008.
 She was unusually large for a female and because she was comparatively friendly, was the most frequently seen tiger in the park.
 In 2010 she gave birth to an unusually large litter, 5 cubs.
 Of Collarwali's cubs, records indicate 14 of the 18 born by 2013 and 17 of the 22 from her first 6 litters survived to adulthood.
 They have dispersed to other parts of Pench and some may have crossed over to other tiger reserves such as Kanha National Park.
 For example, in December 2010, male T-39, born in her second litter in October 2008, travelled more than 50 km to near the boundary of the reserve.
 She died in January 2022 and was cremated by a local tribal leader.

 Swastik, a huge male tiger of Pench (MP).

 The Baghin nala female or Baghinnalawali female, a littermate of Collarwali, was so-named because she established a territory close to a nullah (watercourse).
 Although shy, she was popular with tourists visiting Pench.
 However, on 28 and 29 March 2016, she and two 8-month-old cubs were found dead inside the core area of the tiger reserve, not far from a patrolling camp.
-Post-mortem examination confirmed poisoning, and three men were arrested in early April, suspected of poisoning a deer that the tigers had eaten.
+Post-mortem examination confirmed poisoning, and three men were arrested in early April, suspected of having poisoned a deer that the tigers had later eaten.

+Langdi also called T-20 Langdi was born in 2008, famous for her limp in front paw due to a congenital deformity in one leg which gave her this name.She is the sister of the renowned Collarwali tigress.
+She died of old age on 7 March 2026 at the age of 18, after an extraordinarily long life for a tiger; tigers usually live to 15 or 16.
+She gave birth to 10 cubs during her lifetime, including the famous tigers L Mark, Lakshmi, and Bijamatta.